alf-p-steinbach/Expressive-Cpp/README.md

 Technical: `$start_with_ascii_arguments` invokes the specified function with, literally, `{args, args+n_args}` as argument, where `args` is the `char**` that `main` receives.
-This means that your function doesn't need to have a `vector<string>` as formal argument.
-Your function's formal argument type just needs to be able to consume the curly braces initializer list.
+This means that your function doesn't need to have specifically a `vector<string>` as formal argument.
+Your function's formal argument type just needs to be able to consume the curly braces initializer list that's passed to it.

+Hardcore technical: `$start_with_ascii_arguments` has &ldquo;ascii&rdquo; in its name because the ASCII character set, which for letters is only A through Z, is all that you can rely on portably.
+In the \*nix-world the command line arguments are usually encoded with a superset of ASCII called UTF-8, which is also what's expected by all other \*nix software, and which can encode all of Unicode.
+That means that for creation of
+\*nix-specific programs you can just the ignore the &ldquo;ascii&rdquo;.
+But in Windows a number of different old encodings with limited character sets, are used, depending on your country and the Windows configuration.
+There are technical solutions for Windows, and these solutions involve calling the operation system's API behind some portable more nice abstraction, but I haven't yet got that far with the Expressive C++ library code.